Record Low Sea Ice in Hudson Bay Putting Polar Bears at Risk of Extinction

 May is normally an ice-covered month for Hudson Bay, but, according to NASA’s National Snow and Ice Data Center (NSIDC), this year was the lowest sea ice extent for the month since satellite records began in 1979.

-“It’s a very unusual situation,” said Andrew Derocher, a polar bear biologist with the University of Alberta, as Reuters reported.
+“It’s a very unusual situation,” said Andrew Derocher, a biologist with the University of Alberta, as Reuters reported.
 “There are fewer bears in eastern Hudson Bay, but there is much less known about where they come from.”

-Hudson Bay and the surrounding area is home to three of the 19 remaining polar bear populations in the world.
+Hudson Bay and the surrounding area is home to three of the 19 remaining polar populations in the world.

 Unlike the Arctic, Hudson Bay completely thaws during the summer months, leading polar bears to fast while they await the return of the ice, which they need to hunt their main prey: seals.